thedevdojo/static/README.md

 </html>
 ```

-👆 You can use that layouts in any page 👇
+👆 You can use that layout in any page 👇

 **pages/index.html**